nav-bhullar/nav-bhullar/README.md

 About Me

-- 🌱 I’m currently learning to use Github
+- Rookie developer
-- 🤔 I love painting and gardening in addition to coding
+- Learning new skills when ever I can
-- ⚡ Fun fact: I'm a twin
+- Gardening, painting, reading, decorating ...